Scripture: Psalm 147:3

 When love ends, what remains can feel quiet, heavy, and unfinished.
-This chapter reflects on heartbreak, healing, and the slow work of becoming whole again.
+This chapter reflects on heartbreak, healing, and the slow work of becoming whole again without pretending the love never mattered.

 Read this chapter →Life Library Book